-We assume that the training data may consist of some missing values (whose values cannot be obtained).
+We assume that the training data may consist of missing values (whose values cannot be obtained).
 We also assume a static cost structure where the cost is not a function of time or cases.
 Further, we assume that the test cost and the misclassification cost have been defined on the same cost scale, such as the dollar cost incurred in a medical diagnosis.

 Our new decision-tree learning algorithm is quite simple.
-For simplicity, we consider discrete attribute and binary class labels; extensions to other cases can be made likewise.
+We consider discrete attribute and binary class labels; extensions to other cases can also be made.
 We assume that FP is the cost of one false positive example, and FN is the cost of one false negative example.
 Our algorithm uses a new splitting criterion of minimal total cost on training data, instead of minimal entropy, to build decision trees.
 This cost measure is equivalent to the expected total cost measure used in the works of (Turney 1995; Zubek and Dietterich 2002; Greiner et al. 2002).
-More specifically, at each step, rather than choosing an attribute that minimizes the entropy (as in C4.5), our algorithm chooses an attribute that reduces and minimizes the total cost, which is the sum of the test cost and the misclassification cost, for the split.
+At each step, rather than choosing an attribute that minimizes the entropy (as in C4.5), our algorithm chooses an attribute that reduces and minimizes the total cost, the sum of the test cost and the misclassification cost, for the split.
 Then, similar to C4.5, our algorithm chooses a locally optimal attribute without backtracking.
 Thus the resulting tree may not be globally optimal.
 However, the efficiency of the tree-building algorithm is generally high.
 A concrete example is given later in this section.

 A fine point of our new algorithm is the way it deals with attributes with unknown values in the training set.
-In many variations of decision tree algorithms, the unknown value is treated as one of the ordinary values.
-However, in our work, the strategy is that all unknown values (we use "?" for the unknown value) are treated as a special "value": no leaf or sub-tree will be built for examples with the "?" value.
+In many variations of decision tree algorithms, the unknown value is treated as an ordinary value.
+However, in our work, the strategy is that all unknown values (we use "?") are treated as a special "value": no leaf or sub-tree will be built for examples with the "?" value.
 This is because it is unrealistic to assume the unknown values would be as useful for classification as the known values.
-In addition, when a testing example is stopped at an attribute whose value is unknown, if the attribute has a "?" branch, it is impossible to decide whether the test should be performed by the tree.
-Therefore, the examples with unknown attribute values will not be grouped together as a leaf, or to build a subtree; instead, they are "gathered" inside the node that represents that attribute.
-We then calculate the ratio of the positive and negative examples in that internal node.
-See the concrete example given later for more details.
-Our second testing algorithm (see Section 4) will use such ratios in making prediction.
+In addition, when a test example is stopped at an attribute whose value is unknown, if the attribute has a "?" branch, it is impossible to decide whether the test should be performed by the tree.
+Therefore, the examples with unknown attribute values are not grouped together as a leaf, or built into a sub-tree; instead, they are "gathered" inside the node that represents that attribute.
+We then calculate the ratio of the positive and negative examples in the internal node.
+See the example given later for more details.
+Our second test algorithm (see Section 4) will incorporate such ratios in making predictions.

 Another important point is how the leaves are labeled.
 In traditional decision tree algorithms, the majority class is used to label the leaf node.
-In our case, as the decision tree is used to make predictions in order to minimize the total cost, the leaves are labeled also to minimize the total cost.
+In our case, as the decision tree is used to make predictions to minimize the total cost, the leaves are labeled also to minimize the total cost.
 That is, at each leaf, the algorithm labels the leaf as either positive or negative (in a binary decision case) by minimizing the misclassification cost.
-More specifically, suppose that the leaf has P positive examples, and N negative examples.
+Suppose that the leaf has P positive examples, and N negative examples.
 If $P \times FN > N \times FP$ (i.e., the cost of predicting negative is greater than the cost of predicting positive), then the leaf is labeled as positive; otherwise it is labeled as negative.
-Therefore, the label of a leaf does not just depend on the majority class of the leaf, but also the cost of misclassification.
+Therefore, the label of a leaf does not just depend on the majority class of the leaf, but also on the cost of misclassification.